Kansas Military and Veterans Benefits

 • Vehicle owner provides transportation for disabled Veterans who meet the qualifications above

 All applications for Disabled Veterans license plate must be endorsed by the Regional Director of Veterans Affairs prior to applying.
 The completed form may be faxed to 316-688-6825 for this endorsement.
+Veterans who require the international wheelchair emblem must also have their application endorsed by a medical professional.

 Kansas Department of Revenue, Application for Disabled Veteran License Plate